beyzacapraz/ECommerceApp/README.md

 ### Programming Language
 I chose **Flask** because I was somewhat familiar with it thanks to my final project group members.
 The backend of our final project was also built using Flask, so I felt more comfortable using it.
-However, it turned out to be a difficult choice because I couldn't establish a proper Vercel deployment with Flask.
+However, it turned out to be a difficult choice because I couldn't establish a proper Vercel deployment with Flask first.

 I chose **Next.js** for the frontend because my research showed that deploying with Vercel would be much easier using it.